elegantchaos/CatalystSparkleExample/README.md

 At that point I'll probably move the example application out of here and into its own separate repository.
 It will then use the plugin library just like any other app.

-**Disclaimer**: *currently this project is working right up until the point where it tries to run the Sparkle installer.
-It downloads and update and decompresses it, but then falls over when trying to install.
-The code here is taken from another project (where it was first developed), and that project is working fine - so I'm confident that the approach taken here is valid.
-I've obviously just done something stupid whilst trying to generalise the Sparkle code for this example.
-I'll track down the problem eventually, but in the meantime I figured I might as well put this example up here, as it may be enough to help people work out what they need to do.
-If you fix the launcher error before I do, please let me know (and send me a pull request!).*

 ## The Basic Plan

 Create a plugin which your Catalyst app loads.